tidy-finance/website/docs/35_fama_french_replication.md

 ## Replication evaluation

 In the previous section, we replicated the size and value premiums following the procedure outlined by Fama and French.
 However, we did not follow their procedure strictly.
 The final question is then: how close did we get?
 We answer this question by looking at the two time-series estimates in a regression analysis using `lm()`.
-If we did a good job, then we should see a non-significant intercept (rejecting the notion of systematic error), a coefficient close to 1 (indicating high correlation) and an adjusted R-squared close to 1 (indicating high proportion of explained variance).
+If we did a good job, then we should see a non-significant intercept (rejecting the notion of systematic error), a coefficient close to 1 (indicating a high correlation), and an adjusted R-squared close to 1 (indicating a high proportion of explained variance).

 ```r